Faire un don

 * Tous les textes de cet événements sont en anglais seulement car l'événement a eu lieu en anglais à Toronto.

-The YMA is pleased to present its Children, Youth & Media Conference, to be held in November 2025 (Date to be confirmed) in Toronto – a one-day event.
-Registration Ends on Nov.
-1st
+The YMA is pleased to present its Children, Youth & Media Conference, to be held in November 2025 in Toronto – a one-day event.
+Registration Ends two days before the event

 The conference is an idea exchange, training and development forum for Canada’s youth screen-based media professionals.
 More than 200 delegates are expected to attend this unique event, featuring leading experts who will address programming trends and provide insights into young people’s needs and interests.
 The lineup includes themed workshops, talks, screenings, discussions and meetings with prestigious guests from Canada and abroad.

-In conjunction with the amazing list of speakers, panelists and moderators at the conference, the 2025 YMA Andra Sheffer Scholarship winner will be announced, the YMA AGM will occur and Board members elected, and finally the YMA Prix Jeunesse will be available online to showcase the 2025 Awards of Excellence material and the 2024 Prix Jeunesse International– Munich.
+In conjunction with the amazing list of speakers, panelists and moderators at the conference, the 2026 YMA Andra Sheffer Scholarship winner will be announced, and finally the YMA Prix Jeunesse will be available online to showcase the 2025 Awards of Excellence material and the 2024 Prix Jeunesse International– Munich.

 Bienvenue à la conférence YMA Youtn Media 2025 !